This PDF is the current document as it appeared on Public Inspection on 09/01/2016 at 08:45 am.

 III.
 Opportunity To Request a Hearing and Petition for Leave To Intervene

-Each contention must consist of a specific statement of the issue of law or fact to be raised or controverted, as well as a brief explanation of the basis for the contention.
-Additionally, the requestor/petitioner must demonstrate that the issue raised by each contention is within the scope of the proceeding and is material to the findings that the NRC must make to support the granting of a license amendment in response to the application.
-The hearing request or petition must also include a concise statement of the alleged facts or expert Start Printed Page 32415opinion that support the contention and on which the requestor/petitioner intends to rely at the hearing, together with references to those specific sources and documents of which the petitioner is aware and on which the requestor/petitioner intends to rely to establish those facts or expert opinion to support its position on the issue.
-The petition must include sufficient information to show that a genuine dispute exists with the applicant on a material issue of law or fact, including references to specific portions of the application for amendment that the petitioner disputes and the supporting reasons for each dispute.
-If the requestor/petitioner believes that the application for amendment fails to contain information on a relevant matter as required by law, the requestor/petitioner must identify each failure and the supporting reasons for the requestor's/petitioner's belief.
-Each contention must be one which, if proven, would entitle the requestor/petitioner to relief.
-A requestor/petitioner who does not satisfy these requirements for at least one contention will not be permitted to participate as a party.
+Each contention must consist of a specific statement of the issue of law or fact to be raised or controverted.
+In addition, the requestor/petitioner shall provide a brief explanation of the bases for the contention and a concise statement of the alleged facts or expert opinion which support the contention and on which the requestor/petitioner intends to rely in proving the contention at the hearing.
+The requestor/petitioner must also provide references to those specific sources and documents of which the petitioner is aware and on which the requestor/petitioner intends to rely to establish those facts or expert opinion to support its position on the issue.
+The petition must include sufficient information to show that a genuine dispute exists with the applicant on a material issue of law or fact.
+Contentions shall be limited to matters within the scope of the amendment under consideration.
+The contention must be one which, if proven, would entitle the requestor/petitioner to relief.
+A requestor/petitioner who fails to satisfy these requirements with respect to at least one contention will not be permitted to participate as a party.

-Hearing requests or petitions for leave to intervene must be filed no later than 60 days from the date of publication of this notice.
-Requests for hearing, petitions for leave to intervene, and motions for leave to file new or amended contentions that are filed after the 60-day deadline will not be entertained absent a determination by the presiding officer that the filing demonstrates good cause by satisfying the three factors in 10 CFR 2.309(c)(1)(i)-(iii).
+Petitions for leave to intervene must be filed no later than 60 days from the date of publication of this notice.
+Requests for hearing, petitions for leave to intervene, and motions for leave to file new or amended contentions that are filed after the 60-day deadline will Start Printed Page 60752not be entertained absent a determination by the presiding officer that the filing demonstrates good cause by satisfying the three factors in 10 CFR 2.309(c)(1)(i)-(iii).

 IV.
 Electronic Submissions (E-Filing)

-A person filing electronically using the NRC's adjudicatory E-Filing system may seek assistance by contacting the NRC Meta System Help Desk through the “Contact Us” link located on the NRC's public Web site at http://www.nrc.gov/site-help/e-submittals.html, by email to MSHD.Resource@nrc.gov, or by a toll-Start Printed Page 32416free call at 1-866-672-7640.
-The NRC Meta System Help Desk is available between 8 a.m. and 8 p.m., Eastern Time, Monday through Friday, excluding government holidays.
+A person filing electronically using the NRC's adjudicatory E-Filing system may seek assistance by contacting the NRC Electronic Filing Help Desk through the “Contact Us” link located on the NRC's public Web site at http://www.nrc.gov/site-help/e-submittals.html, by email to MSHD.Resource@nrc.gov, or by a toll-free call at 1-866-672-7640.
+The NRC Electronic Filing Help Desk is available between 9 a.m. and 7 p.m., Eastern Time, Monday through Friday, excluding government holidays.

 Documents submitted in adjudicatory proceedings will appear in the NRC's electronic hearing docket which is available to the public at http://ehd1.nrc.gov/ehd/, unless excluded pursuant to an order of the Commission, or the presiding officer.
 Participants are requested not to include personal privacy information, such as social security numbers, home addresses, or home phone numbers in their filings, unless an NRC regulation or other law requires submission of such information.
 However, in some instances, a request to intervene will require including information on local residence in order to demonstrate a proximity assertion of interest in the proceeding.
 With respect to copyrighted works, except for limited excerpts that serve the purpose of the adjudicatory filings and would constitute a Fair Use application, participants are requested not to include copyrighted materials in their submission.

 For further details with respect to this action, see the application for license amendment dated June 16, 2016 and revised August 12, 2016.